Public Records Request

 All requests for public records should be directed to the City Clerk’s Office.
 Requests for public records should be in writing and should be as specific as possible.
 While it is not mandatory to make a formal written request, having a completed Public Records Request Form allows the City Clerk’s Office to respond in a timely manner.

-You can submit the form via email, fax, or submit it to City Hall.
+You can submit the form to the City Clerk's Office via email, fax, or submit a hard copy to City Hall.

 Who can initiate a Public Records request?